srz2/http-server/README.md

 This is my attempt at creating an HTTP Web Server

-Currently this only outputs a static page
+Currently this outputs files from a "pages" directory and the directory structure is the routing path